gdsc-snu/web-study-materials/Resources/Javascript/README.md

 ##### 1. Language:
 English
 ##### 2. Duration:
-3hrs 32 min
+3 hrs 32 min
 ##### 3. Topics covered:
 - What is JavaScript?
 - JavaScript History
 - Java vs JavaScript
 - Uses of JavaScript
 - How to write a JavaScript program?
 - Data Types in JavaScript
 - Variables in JavaScript
 - Arrays in JavaScript
 - Type Conversion in JavaScript
 - Operators in JavaScript
 - Conditional Statements
 - Loops
 - Functions
-- OBject Creation
+- Object Creation
 - And more!